Last Updated on 04/21/2023 by Glynn Willard

 Now, I use freeroam.app, iOverlander.com and sanidumps.com to find water.
 A lot of the more recent reviews mention if water is available.

-All else fails, we call RV parks in our area to ask the price to fill water and dump tanks.
+If all else fails, we call RV parks in our area to ask the price to fill water and dump tanks.

 At least we can take a longer hot shower and, if it’s time, sanitize our fresh tank.